WestonAnderson/WestonAnderson.github.io/_pages/teaching.md

 # Earth Science Notes
+Below are links to a set of notes that I’ve developed based on my own courses and study.
+Although these notes are a work in progress, they represent materials that may be used for students in a classroom setting.
+I have also included a set of useful papers under each topic.

 ## Climate Dynamics
 Many of these topics relate to those found under the atmospheric dynamics and ocean dynamics sections, so for specifics on ocean or atmosphere systems, see those pages.